 Stocking density is very important in marine aquaculture and affects several critical operation aspects.
 Having a low stocking density provides the following benefits to our operation:

 Local Environment: low stocking density reduces deposition of waste into benthic environment.
-The lower rate of waste production allows more time for dispersal by current, preserving benthos.
+The lower rate of waste production allows more time for dispersal by currents, preserving the benthos.

-Fish Health: for large fish, like Baja Kanpachi, sufficient space for exercise is required in order to build firm muscles (Nakada, 2002).
+Fish Health: for large fish, like Baja Kanpachi, sufficient space for exercise is required in order to build firm and healthy muscle tissue (Nakada, 2002).

 Fish Growth: if the stocking density exceeds the carrying capacity of the system, the full growth potential of the fish will not be realized.
 In other words, an optimum density is essential for economic production (Nakada, 2002).